 The client agreed to enter into an AVO in the mandatory terms for a period of 12 months, without admission.
 The test for a magistrate to make such an order only requires a finding on the balance of probabilities that the complainant fears the accused, rather than the criminal standard of proof beyond reasonable doubt.
 Notwithstanding that the complainant approached our client and admitted that she had “lost control” at that time, our client consented to the making of the order.

-AVO and related assault charges are matters that our criminal lawyers are frequently called upon to defend.
+AVO and related assault charges are matters that our defence lawyers are frequently called upon to defend.
 Whilst some AVO applications are genuine, many are not.
 If you believe that the complainant has obtained an interim AVO by being untruthful, you must weigh up the risk that the person could allege a breach of the AVO by way of further false complaint which could result in criminal charges and exposure to potentially significant penalties.